Walking down in to the cave at Jewel Cave National Monument

 While the highlight of any visit to Jewel Cave National Monument is undoubtedly going to be your tour, there are a few other activities to enjoy in the park too.
 Be sure to bring a jacket on your visit, as it’s 49 degrees F in the cave at all times.
 Also, you need to be wearing footwear that is fastened to your feet, meaning that flip-flops are not allowed (for fear they may fall off your feet and end up in the cave).
 Our recommendations include the following:

-• Jewel Cave Tours.
 Of course, if you can get a reservation, we highly recommend taking time to head down into the cave for a tour.
 There are a few options to select from, and all of them are guided by Rangers (there are no self-guided tours).
 The right tour for you really depends on how much time you have and how adventurous you and your group are.
 Tours range from 20 minutes to up to several hours in length.
 Each tour gets you underground.
 The tours have been going on for dozens of years, but for those who are afraid of the idea of being underground, we recommend you stay on the surface.
-For tours, here are the options you have to consider:
+Here are the tour options:

 Scenic Tour in Jewel Cave National Monument, image courtesy of Murray Foubister